jmursalim/la_casa_lobot/README.md

 discord bot for my friends' and I's server

-Nothing fancy, integrates some movie watchlist commands into our discord server
+Nothing fancy, integrates some movie watchlist commands into our discord server The bot is being hosted on a digital ocean droplet

 the commands so far are: